On 6/7/2016 2:39 PM, David Kirchner dekirchner(a)gmail.com

 Rock, a grand march.

 Even the dances that do need 32 bars are pretty flexible (at least the

 ones that I'll be using for this gig).
 Honestly, the dancers probably

 won't notice, and I can end things with a big circle in and out until

 we're at a good place in the music.

-Another reason to get there early is to figure out what the sound
+Another reason to get there early is to figure out

 for this gig is.
 Are you using a band mic?
 Are they expecting you to